 The Americans were searching for Osama Bin Laden in Afghanistan and they were about to invade Iraq to eliminate Saddam Hussein.
 Especially a potential uprising of Kurds in Iraq, Iran and Turkey could easily cut off our route east.
 We had no idea if we would ever reach the Far East.
 But those fears of the outside world didn’t bother us; we were too excited about our journey.

-We both stood on a crossroads in our lives (more about us on this page).
+We both stood on a crossroads in our lives.
 We had met only months earlier and were both ready for a drastic shift in the course of our lives.

 “If I were going to travel through the world for two years, would you come with me?”